2023 Major League Baseball season

-The 2023 Major League Baseball season is scheduled to begin on March 30, with the regular season planned to end on October 1.
-The 93rd All-Star Game is scheduled to be played on July 11, hosted by the Seattle Mariners at T-Mobile Park in Seattle, Washington.
-The postseason is scheduled to begin on October 3 and would end with a potential World Series Game 7 on November 4.
+The 2023 Major League Baseball season (MLB) began on March 30, while the regular season ended on October 1.
+The postseason began on October 3.
+The World Series then began on October 27 and ended on November 1 with the Texas Rangers defeating the Arizona Diamondbacks in five games to win their first title in franchise history.

+The 93rd All-Star Game was played on July 11, hosted by the Seattle Mariners at T-Mobile Park in Seattle, Washington, with the National League winning, 3–2.

-This season sees the introduction of several rule changes.
-In an effort to create a quicker pace of play a pitch timer was introduced along with other minor changes, while limits on defensive shifts and larger bases were also introduced.
+This season saw the introduction of several rule changes: in an effort to create a quicker pace of play, a pitch clock was introduced along with other minor changes, while limits on defensive shifts and larger bases were also introduced.

 Schedule

-On August 24, 2022, Major League Baseball released their 2023 schedule.
-There are 162 games scheduled for all teams.
-This will be the first MLB season of a new balanced schedule in which every team will play each other at least once like in the NBA and NHL.
-The new balanced schedule includes 13 games against their division rivals, totaling 52 games.
-Each team will play six games against six opponents and seven games against four opponents in the same league for a total of 64 games.
-Each team will also play 46 interleague games.
-Teams will also play a four-game home-and-home series.
+On August 24, 2022, Major League Baseball released its 2023 schedule.
+There were 162 games scheduled for all teams.
+This season was the first MLB season of a new balanced schedule in which every team played each other at least once, similar to the NBA and NHL.
+The new balanced schedule included 13 games against their division rivals, totaling 52 games.
+Each team played six games against six opponents and seven games against four opponents in the same league for a total of 64 games.
+Each team also played 46 interleague games, including a four-game home-and-home series against their designated interleague rival.

-As part of the "MLB World Tour", the San Francisco Giants and the San Diego Padres are scheduled to play a two-game series at Alfredo Harp Helú Stadium in Mexico City on April 29–30, while the St. Louis Cardinals and the Chicago Cubs are scheduled to play a two-game series at London Stadium in London on June 24–25.
-The 93rd All-Star Game is scheduled to be played on July 11, hosted by the Seattle Mariners at T-Mobile Park in Seattle.
-The MLB Little League Classic will feature the Philadelphia Phillies against the Washington Nationals on August 20.
+As part of the "MLB World Tour", the San Francisco Giants and the San Diego Padres played a two-game series at Alfredo Harp Helú Stadium in Mexico City on April 29–30, while the St. Louis Cardinals and the Chicago Cubs played a two-game series at London Stadium in London on June 24–25.
+The 93rd All-Star Game was played on July 11, hosted by the Seattle Mariners at T-Mobile Park in Seattle.
+The MLB Little League Classic featured the Philadelphia Phillies against the Washington Nationals on August 20.
+The Nationals won the game 4–3.

-Opening Day, March 30, features all thirty teams, the first time since 1968 that every team has started their season on the same day.
+Opening Day, March 30, featured all thirty teams, the first time since 1968 that every team has started their season on the same day.

-The MLB at Field of Dreams game will not be held due to the construction of a new youth baseball and softball complex at the Field of Dreams site near Dyersville, Iowa.
+The MLB at Field of Dreams game was not held in 2023 due to the construction of a new youth baseball and softball complex at the Field of Dreams site near Dyersville, Iowa.

 Rule changes

-On September 8, 2022, MLB announced a set of rules changes that will take effect in 2023.
+On September 8, 2022, MLB announced a set of rules changes that would take effect in 2023.